algermissen/cassandra-ruby-queue/README.md

 causing compaction to clean up the tombstones).

 This is the reason why queing use cases in general are said to be one of the worst anti patterns for Cassandra.
+(A more detailed discussion can be found in http://www.datastax.com/dev/blog/cassandra-anti-patterns-queues-and-queue-like-datasets.

 Now, what if you are in a situation where you need some form of queuing but not enough to truly justify adding a specialized queuing system to your